Day 1 - London Tilbury

 Day 2 - Rotterdam, The Netherlands

 Following almost total destruction by the bombings of World War II, Rotterdam now boasts bold, futuristic architecture following its modern reconstruction.
 As the country’s second-largest metropolis, there are many top museums, the grand St Lawrence Church - the only remaining medieval building - the picturesque Kinderdijk Windmills and the Museum Boijmans-Van Beuningen, home to a superb collection of sculptures and paintings made by talented artists from across Europe.
-You may simply want to spend your time simply strolling the streets occupied by modern, postmodern and contemporary architecture; it really is a city like no other.

 Day 3 - At sea